dwarvesf/playground/_memo/split-and-reuse-code-in-react-application.md

 This method has some trade back such as only components inside the HOC Component can only access the data.

 ## React hooks
 React hooks is the feature that has been implemented in react 16.8.
-There is one hook that is called useState hooks that allow storing state inside functional react component
+There is one hook that is called useState hooks that allow storing state inside functional react component.

 If that component is used useState hook then It can return not just react component but can return anything it one.
 When it return component then it’s just normal component utilize react hook.
-When it return not react component then it behaves like the custom hook: store and process data inside it and return new data back
+When it return not react component then it behaves like the custom hook: store and process data inside it and return new data back.

 Remember that (custom) hooks must be used inside **a function react components.**